 Aloo Vadas are best enjoyed, when they are served hot.

 You can serve aloo vada with some fried salted green chilies or a spicy sauce.
 The combo of potato vada with green chilies is a delicious spicy combination and you will like it if you like spicy food.

 You can also serve batata vada with some mint chutney or even tomato sauce.
 These potato vada can be also stuffed between bread rolls, burger buns or bread and had with some lettuce, cucumber, onion or tomato slices or with some indian chutneys.

-Aloo Vada Recipe
+INGREDIENTS FOR Aloo Vada

-For the Potato Filling you will need
+For Potato Vada Filling

 - 4 medium sized Potatoes

 - 10 to 12 curry leaves